petermajor/petermajor.github.io/_posts/2015-07-29-android-data-binding-part-1.md

 > Also, make sure you are using a compatible version of Android Studio.
 Android Studio 1.3 adds the code-completion and layout-preview support for data binding.

-I tried for a few hours to get it working with Android Studio 1.2 with no success.
-I would rephrase this as __you must install Android Studio 1.3 beta__.
+I tried for an hour to get it working with Android Studio 1.2 with no success.

-Next up, install the build dependencies in your project _build.gradle_:

-{% highlight json %}
- dependencies {
-     classpath "com.android.tools.build:gradle:1.3.0-beta1"
-     classpath "com.android.databinding:dataBinder:1.0-rc0"
- }
-{% endhighlight %}

-I followed these instructions to the letter and then tried to compile my app... and received a fairly generic error:

-> Error:(1, 0) Plugin is too old, please update to a more recent version, or set ANDROID_DAILY_OVERRIDE environment variable to "75c7c444827c6d56f408e64fd949249b8d73e8b0"

-Not particularly helpful, at least for a developer that's new to native development with Android Studio.

-I evetually figured out that that there is a newer version of the gradle build tools plugin.
-Unless you override your default Android Studio settings, it will not let you use an out-of-data beta plugin.

-You can find out the latest version of the build tools plugin by visiting this page: [https://bintray.com/android/android-tools/com.android.tools.build.gradle/view](https://bintray.com/android/android-tools/com.android.tools.build.gradle/view)

-At the time of writing this post, _beta 4_ is the latest version of the plugin, so updating the _build.gradle_ to use the dependency below fixed the build error:

-{% highlight json %}
- dependencies {
-     classpath "com.android.tools.build:gradle:1.3.0-beta4"
-     classpath "com.android.databinding:dataBinder:1.0-rc0"
- }
-{% endhighlight %}
+I would rephrase this as __you must install Android Studio 1.3__.

+Since 1.3 is no longer in Canary, you should have updated from 1.2 to 1.3 already, right?

 ## Why use data binding?